VictorFeller/VictorFeller/README.md

 ### Hi there, I'm Victor Feller 👋

-I'm in my second year of bachelor in Business Information Technology at Haute école de gestion ARC, Neuchâtel.
+I'm in my second year of bachelor in Business Information Technology at Haute école de gestion Arc, Neuchâtel.

 ---
 ### Connect with me: